Here's why it's taking NASA so long to attempt another Artemis I launch - KESQ

 NASA is working through the possibilities, and the public can expect more answers in the coming days and weeks.

-As NASA officials have said before, they’ve hoping to convey that these delays and technical issues don’t necessarily point to a significant issue with the rocket.
+As NASA officials have said before, they’re hoping to convey that these delays and technical issues don’t necessarily point to a significant issue with the rocket.

 Before the SLS, NASA’s Space Shuttle program, which flew for 20 years, endured frequent scrubbed launches.
 SpaceX’s Falcon rockets also have a history of scrubs for mechanical or technical issues.